manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 <a name="11"></a>

-# Recursos relacionados
+# Related Resources

-If you need instruction in the basics of how personal computers, Unix, and the Internet work, see [The Unix and Internet Fundamentals HOWTO](http://en.tldp.org/HOWTO/Unix-and-Internet-Fundamentals-HOWTO/).
+If you need instruction in the basics of how personal computers, Unix, and the Internet work, see The Unix and Internet Fundamentals HOWTO.

-When you release software or write patches for software, try to follow the guidelines in the [Software Release Practice HOWTO](http://en.tldp.org/HOWTO/Software-Release-Practice-HOWTO/index.html).
+When you release software or write patches for software, try to follow the guidelines in the Software Release Practice HOWTO.

 <a name="12"></a>

-# Agradecimentos
+# Acknowledgements

 Evelyn Mitchell contributed some example stupid questions and inspired the “How To Give A Good Answer” section.
 Mikhail Ramendik contributed some particularly valuable suggestions for improvements.